Playoffs: Cricket

 There are a number of T20 leagues played in cricket for a few weeks each in many countries, which all generally follow some variation of the Page playoff system, and have 8 teams.

+Big Bash League

+The KFC Big Bash League (BBL) Finals Series is the playoff stage of the Australian professional men's Twenty20 cricket league.
+The current format involves four teams battling it out in a four-match structure to determine the season's champion.

+The key feature of the finals series is the "double-chance" advantage given to the top two teams, which significantly rewards success in the regular season.

 Indian Premier League

 The Indian Premier League is the largest T20 league, and uses the Page playoff format: the top two teams in the group stage play a semi-final, and the third and fourth-place teams play an eliminator match, to determine which will remain in contention for the final.
 The two remaining teams that have not yet qualified for the final among the top four teams then play a second semi-final, and then the final occurs.

+T20 Blast

+The Vitality Blast, England and Wales' premier domestic T20 competition, uses a straightforward knockout structure to determine its champion, culminating in a spectacular single-day event known as Finals Day.

+The four winning teams from the quarter-finals meet on a single day at a single neutral venue to determine the champion.
+This is universally known as Finals Day, and it is traditionally held at Edgbaston Stadium in Birmingham.

+Finals Day is famous for its festival atmosphere, non-stop cricket action, and the high-pressure nature of three winner-takes-all matches.

 The Hundred

 The Hundred is an English 100-ball cricket tournament.
 The top three teams from the 8-team group stage advance to the playoffs, with the winner of a semi-final between the second and third-placed teams facing the table-toppers in the final.